Key takeaways

 An abnormal A/G ratio doesn’t cause symptoms in and of itself.
 However, you may experience symptoms from the underlying medical condition causing a high A/G ratio.
 For example, if your A/G ratio is high due to dehydration, you may be having severe diarrhea or vomiting.
 If your A/G ratio is high due to kidney disease, you may experience swelling in your feet or ankles, tiredness, or frequent urination.

 Similar to if you had a high A/G ratio, a low A/G ratio doesn’t directly cause any symptoms.
-Instead, the underlying condition causing a low A/G ratio may cause symptoms.
+Instead, the underlying condition that causes a low A/G ratio may lead to symptoms.
 For instance, if multiple myeloma is causing your low A/G ratio, you may experience a loss of appetite, bone pain, or weight loss.

 Although an abnormal A/G ratio can help a doctor gain insight into your health status, it cannot diagnose a medical condition independently.
-Your doctor may order follow-up tests so they can narrow down the potential causes.
-Once they come to a diagnosis, treatment will depend on the underlying condition.
+Your doctor may order follow-up tests to narrow down potential causes.
+Once a diagnosis is established, treatment will depend on the underlying condition.

 Follow-up testing

 Depending on your symptoms and the suspected underlying health condition, your healthcare provider might order follow-up tests.
-These tests will give them more information to help pinpoint what the cause is and to come to a diagnosis.
+These tests will give them more information to help pinpoint the cause and reach a diagnosis.

 There isn’t one particular follow-up test your doctor will order.
 The tests will vary based on your symptoms and medical history.
 Some examples of tests include: